christaus/christaus/README.md

 ### Hi there 👋
 ![Github stats](https://github-readme-stats.vercel.app/api?username=cGIfl300&show_icons=true&cache_seconds=86400)

-- 🔭 I'm currently looking for a job.
+- 🔭 I'm currently a full-stack developper for a french corp, whatever, you can try to hire me, send a proposal.
 - ⚡ Fun fact: I probably can eat more chocolat than the world production can provide.
 <!--
 **cGIfl300/cGIfl300** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.